thisisevilevil/evilevil365/_drafts/2025-04-14-10-Mistakes-MigrationTo-11md.md

 ## Number 4: Communication

 This one can be super important to prepare your organization for Windows 11.
 The earlier you start the communication and shift towards Windows 11, the better.
 By communicating to your organization why this change is happening and in what timeframe, this can save you a lot of trouble down the road, in regards to how to approach your Windows 11 migration efforts, especially if you start early.
 While that ship has properly sailed already, and if you find yourself really far behind the curve, it's never too late to get started.
-Draft some relly simple and easy to understand communication for your organization, and publish it on your intranet, like sharepoint or similar, letting your organization know this change is occuring within the next few months.
+Draft some simple and easy to understand communication for your organization, and publish it on your intranet, like sharepoint or similar, letting your organization know this change is occuring within the next few months.

 ## Number 3: Leave a buffer for troubleshooting

 There are some devices that won't migrate to Windows 11.
 While it can be easier to ask the user to reinstall the device, in some cases, we would like to know what is causing the device to be blocked or preventing it from moving to Windows 11.
 Make sure to give yourself some time to troubleshoot and deal with these devices before the October deadline comes near, as an organization could easily have a few hundred or maybe thousands of devices that's just stuck on Windows 10 for whatever reason.
 In this case, it might just be easier to offer the user to reinstall/reset the device, but in some cases, it's also worth figuring out what is wrong.

-I have previously written a blog post for how you can troubleshoot these issues, you can find it [here](https://evil365.com/intune/troubleshooting/Troubleshoot-featureupdate-Setupdiag/)
+I have previously written a blog post for how you can troubleshoot feature update issues, you can find it [here](https://evil365.com/intune/troubleshooting/Troubleshoot-featureupdate-Setupdiag/)

 You can also find a script that I have created, that you can use as an on-demand remediation from Intune, to immediately trigger the windows 11 update again, for troubleshooting purposes.
 You can find this script [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Remediations/On%20Demand%20-%20Force%20Windows%2011%2024H2%20Update/Remediate-ForceWin11_24H2_Update.ps1)

-## Number 2: Let your end users choose the time
+## Number 2: Let your end users choose the time to perform the upgrade

 Not so long ago, Microsoft gave us a new way to deal with feature updates.
 We can now make them optional for the end users, allowing the end user to choose the time of the update.
 This is super flexible, and allows you to communicate early to your organization for any early adopters or for people that want to help, just have them pop in to windows update and opt-in to getting Windows 11 ahead of the curve.
-This can policy can be deployed using Intune with a few single clicks, you can read more about it [here](https://techcommunity.microsoft.com/blog/windows-itpro-blog/more-flexible-windows-feature-updates/4139230)
+This policy can be deployed using Intune with a few single clicks, you can read more about it [here](https://techcommunity.microsoft.com/blog/windows-itpro-blog/more-flexible-windows-feature-updates/4139230)

+If you ask me, this is a super powerful way to get started: Let your end users choose the time, and coming back to number 4, you can communicate clearly that the users can start the upgrade themselves, but after a certain amount of time, you will eventually force users to upgrade.

 ## Number 1: Manually selecting devices/users for the upgrade